 Bandholz: Let’s address your team.
 You have 30 people.
 How many different cities are they located?

 Teja: The development team is on Eastern Time in South America.
-Customer service is in 10 different countries, including Nicaragua, Colombia, Serbia, Montenegro, Philippines, and India.
+Customer service is in 10 different countries, including Nicaragua, Colombia, Serbia, Montenegro, the Philippines, and India.
 We’ve got a couple of people in the U.K. And I’m in Canada.

 All employees communicate with each other.
 We have a single Slack channel where everybody can chat.
 I have recently started weekly video updates for my team.